 Outdoor Activities on Long Island

 Summers on Long Island are the best!
-There’s so many outdoor activities that are fun for the whole family.
+There’s so many outdoor activities on long island that are fun for the whole family.
 I’ve already mentioned the boating and fishing, but there’s also horseback riding, golf, biking, exploring and so much more.
 There’s a number of botanical gardens, nature preserves and parks that are perfect for all your outdoor recreation.

 Where to go: Horseback riding at Deep Hollow Cattle Ranch in Montauk, play golf in the footsteps of the pros on The Black Course at Bethpage Park or visit the Cold Spring Harbor Fish Hatchery.